 And it is important to know what you have got and where they all are.

-Gathering all of these will help you in a number of ways:
+Gathering all of these will help you:

 You will see what you have in your possession and what you will need to get to further your research.

 If you have to keep moving from one room to another then this will slow you down.

 Above all else take your time!

 One excellent tip I discovered comes from Gena Philibert-Ortega that I read from here Genealogy 101: #7 Home Sources post.

 It is too easy for us to quickly dismiss something and turn our attention to the next item in front of us.

 If she had not checked the dates listed at the back then she may not have been able to discover when they were married.

-So please take your time when viewing your sources.
-Yes it may mean that you will go a little slower, but it will be worth it in the long run.
+So, please take your time when viewing your sources.
+Yes, it may mean that you will go a little slower, but it will be worth it in the long run.

 What Are The Sources of Information?

-In this article I have tried to include as many sources of information that may be of use to you and that you may actually own.
+In this article, I have tried to include as many sources of information that may be of use to you and that you may own.

-Nonetheless all of these will be useful for your genealogy research.
+Nonetheless, all of these will be useful for your genealogy research.

-So, you maybe asking yourself what sources of information at home do I have?
+So, you may be asking yourself what sources of information at home do I have?

 Please continue reading as I will cover all types of valuable genealogy information that you may have at home.

-Birth, Marriage and Death Records
+Birth, Marriage, and Death Records

 Certificates contain a great deal of information.
-They can include names, ages, occupations and places.
-All of these can help build a picture of your relatives life story.
-They can also provide keys, or rather hints, that can further your research.
+They can include names, ages, occupations, and places.
+All of these can help build a picture of your relatives’ life stories.

 For example, marriage certificates can show the bride’s maiden name and also her father’s name.

 Baby books can record a child’s birth as well as interesting information.
-Also, adoption records can obviously show a child’s birth mother and father.
+Also, adoption records can show a child’s birth mother and father.